sm17977/teamproject/mvp/MVPRequirementsAndRiskLog.md

 * The applications code should be commented, so it is easy to maintain and fix bugs.
 * The application should be user friendly (easy to learn and understand).
 * The application should have a fast response time (below 1 second).
+* The application should follow a clear structure to allow other developers to easily understand what the code does.
+*

 ## Risk Log